frane/distrain/README.md

 # Distrain

 Asynchronous distributed LLM training with zero synchronization.
-A research prototype exploring whether volunteer computing can train language models.
+Like SETI@home turned idle computers into a radio telescope, Distrain turns idle GPUs and CPUs into an AI training cluster.

 Multiple GPUs train the same model without coordination.
 Each device trains locally, pushes weight updates to a coordinator, and the coordinator merges them.
 No AllReduce, no synchronous rounds, no waiting for the slowest node.
-A datacenter GPU and a gaming PC participate in the same training run — each auto-configures and contributes proportionally.
+A datacenter GPU and a gaming PC participate in the same training run.
+Each auto-configures and contributes proportionally.

 Written entirely in Rust using the [Burn](https://github.com/tracel-ai/burn) deep learning framework.
 Single binary, no Python runtime, no PyTorch.
-The same source code compiles to CUDA, Metal, Vulkan, and CPU — download one ~20 MB file and start training.
+The same source code compiles to CUDA, Metal, Vulkan, and CPU.
+Download one ~20 MB file and start training.

 > **Status: Research preview.** The protocol works and the code runs, but this is not production software.
 We're looking for collaborators to test on larger models, more nodes, and real-world network conditions.
 See [Contributing](#contributing) below.